-- Vernon could drive to pick you up at the airport and both of you could go downtown together, but you will then need to budget for the extra mileage.
+- Vernon could drive to pick you up at the airport, and both of you could go downtown together, but you will then need to budget for the extra mileage.

 - Ingrid could pay the extra cost for a last-minute plane ticket.

-- Everyone could change their destination and plan to meet up in Joliet, Illinois instead.
-This would allow Ingrid to get off the train at an earlier stop and you would get at least 3 hours back for your weekend getaway.
+- Everyone could change the destination and plan to meet up in Joliet, Illinois instead.
+This change would allow Ingrid to get off the train at an earlier stop and you would get at least 3 hours back for your weekend getaway.
 However, Joliet was not exactly your idea of the best destination.

-This seems like a common situation in trying to plan anything with a group of friends, just like the seemingly inevitable issues that arise when executing a project.
+This scenario seems like a typical situation in trying to plan anything with a group of friends, just like the seemingly inevitable issues that arise when executing a project.
 The factors affecting the quality of your weekend getaway were both controlled and environmental.
 However, if we look at this scenario as if it were a project, we could have planned appropriately to help account for these factors and ultimately reduced cost, increased quality (time) of the weekend, and delivered all of you to the expected destination.

 Let’s replace the notion of you with a development team, Ingrid is the infrastructure team, Vernon is the vendor and Chicago is a fully functioning web portal.
 Without aligning the teams, dependencies and risks, you are now looking at using extra resources (mileage), changing the final deliverable (destination), or increasing budget (buy a plane ticket) to ensure a quality product.
 Your stakeholders are not going to like the outcome so far.